AliAhmed05/unitime-maintenance/README.md

 - Students: view timetables and enroll in courses
 ## Proposed Changes

-### 1. Add email notification when timetable changes
+### 1. Remove commented out code in CourseCreditUnitConfig.hbm.xml
+- Type: Enhancement
+- Description: SonarQube detected commented out code in CourseCreditUnitConfig.hbm.xml that should be removed to improve maintainability.

+### 2. Remove commented out code in CourseOffering.hbm.xml
-- Type: New Feature
+- Type: Enhancement
-- Description: When a timetable is modified, the system shall automatically send an email notification to affected students and instructors.
+- Description: SonarQube detected commented out code in CourseOffering.hbm.xml that should be removed to improve maintainability.

-### 2. Fix room conflict detection bug
+### 3. Fix NullPointerException in Debug.java
 - Type: Bug Fix
-- Description: Fix the system to correctly identify and prevent all room scheduling conflicts.

-### 3. Filter rooms by capacity
-- Type: Enhancement
-- Description: Allow administrators to filter rooms based on seating capacity when assigning rooms to courses.
+- Description: SonarQube detected that a NullPointerException could be thrown in Debug.java.
+A null check must be added.

-### 4. Export timetable to PDF
+### 4. Fix NullPointerException in CreateBaseModelFromXml.java
+- Type: Bug Fix
+- Description: SonarQube detected that a NullPointerException could be thrown in CreateBaseModelFromXml.java.
+A null check must be added.

+### 5. Correct "&" to "&&" in VariableTitleCourseConnector.java
-- Type: New Feature
+- Type: Bug Fix
-- Description: Allow students and administrators to export the timetable as a PDF file.
+- Description: SonarQube detected that "&" should be "&&" in VariableTitleCourseConnector.java to prevent incorrect behavior.